nathanjpak/memo-helper/README.md

 # How to Run

-(With npm installed on your device)
+With npm installed on your device, clone the repository and run the following commands:

-Run npm install
+    npm install
-Run npm run dev
+    npm run dev

 ---